deteque/bind-rpz/README.md

   </pre>

 # Update the Bind ACLS
-To prevent your RPZ enabled server from becoming an open recursive, an access list restricts who can query your servver.
+To prevent your RPZ enabled server from becoming an open recursive, an access list restricts who can query your server.
 The default config permits only RFC-1918 addresses; you'll need to edit this ACL to include your addresses if the server is direclty connected on the Internet with a public IP.
 The current configuration section appears like this:
 <pre>
 acl LOCAL {
 	::1;